andy16777216/FiniteInflation/README.md

    source ~/.bashrc
 fi

-Configure and build python code (run from cosmoslik directory):
+Configure and build clik from the clik directory with waf in it:

 ./waf configure --install_all_deps